Erik Winfree's allergies

 honey, ice cream, chocolate, pomegranate

-chicken, turkey, fowl, eggs
+chicken, turkey, duck, fowl

 shrimp, lobster, clams, oysters, shellfish